 Both folk art forms, leather mosaic and patchworked quilting, display, in their unique ways, the universal wisdom that aggregates nuances of individual lives: beautiful, meaningful and precious lives…

 Precious Lizzie’s life is lost: Life that was filled with good deeds for humanity and nature.
 Life that gave so much power, care and warmth to those around and in need.
 Imprints of Lizzie’s tender soul is gently embedded now in the colorful mosaic and patchwork of so many people’s memories whose lives were touched by Liz, including mine!

 February 21 is International Mother Language Day.
 Supporting and celebrating linguistic and cultural diversity are of highest importance to maintain and sustain world peace and social justice.
-It is crucial to preserve the linguistic and cultural differences – those are not only make the world versatile and interesting place to live in, but also help foster tolerance and respect for others.
-Such needed qualities to have for each of us these days~
+It is crucial to preserve the linguistic and cultural differences in order to make the world versatile and interesting place to live in, to help foster tolerance and respect for others – such needed qualities to have for each of us these days.

 How can minor languages be preserved?
 On individual level, we can start by recognizing the need to secure the future of a language and be intrinsically motivated to keep it alive, either by utilizing one’s own mother tongue or by learning a new language.
 Want to start with Tatar?

 Let’s be pro-active in securing the future of languages!
 We need a world with many languages that are building blocks for cultures that enrich our societies and live to be vibrant, meaningful and understanding of inherent differences.